-Disabilities, Deaf Vermonters, and others to tear down the physical, communication, and attitudinal barriers that keep us from realizing our full human potential
+-Disabilities, Deaf Vermonters, and others to tear down the physical, communication, and attitudinal barriers that keep us from realizing our full human potential

-VISION:

-To be recognized as the place where we join together to celebrate our diversity and the common goal for the full inclusion of all persons in the life of our communities
+VISION: To be recognized as the place where we join together to celebrate our diversity and the common goal for the full inclusion of all persons in the life of our communities

-STATEGIC PILLARS:

-Independent Program Financial Organizational Legislative Living Awareness Sustainability Sustainability Effectiveness Advocacy STATEGIC OBJECTIVES: Provide access to services/equip.
-Better define & articulate what 1.
-Diversify & expand revenue sources.
-Refine program procedures.
-Assess important disability related that will enable VCIL is and does.
-Build financial 2.
+STATEGIC PILLARS: Independent Program Financial Organizational Legislative Living Awareness Sustainability Effectiveness Advocacy STATEGIC OBJECTIVES: 1.
+Provide access to 1.
+Better define & 1.
+Diversify & expand 1.
+Refine program 1.
+Assess important services/equip. articulate what revenue sources. procedures. disability related that will enable VCIL is and does.
+2. Build financial 2.
 Continue issues at the local, People with 2.
-Develop a PR Reserves. collaborations and state, and federal Disabilities to Campaign. partnerships with level. remain in their 3.
+Develop a PR Reserves. collaborations and state, and federal Disabilities to Campaign. partnerships with level. remain in their own 3.
 Increase other agencies.
-2. Prioritize & own homes and Membership.
-Develop strategies access their for advocacy. communities.
-LONG G TERM STRATEGIC OUTO COMES: Accessible housing stock is increased Peers are able to advocate for their needs Adaptive Equip is readily available VCIL will be recognized as the place to go for help with disability related issues VCIL's dependence on state and federal grants will be reduced Adequate operating reserves Strong program offerings with VCIL No wrong door - peers can enter any agency and get referred to services needed Public buildings and events will be accessible to all The disability voice will be included in laws PERFORMANCE MEASUREMENT: • #/% increase in # Awareness levels % Revenue by Consumer Increased access living indep source satisfaction
+2. Prioritize & homes and access Membership.
+Develop strategies their communities. for advocacy.
+LONG TERM STRATEGIC OUTCO DMES: Accessible housing VCIL will be VCIL's dependence Strong program Public buildings stock is increased recognized as the on state and offerings with VCIL and events will be Peers are able to place to go for federal grants will No wrong door - accessible to all advocate for their help with disability be reduced peers can enter The disability voice needs related issues Adequate any agency and get will be included in Adaptive Equip is operating reserves referred to services laws readily available needed PER FORMANCE MEASUREME NT: • #/% increase in # Awareness levels % Revenue by Consumer Increased access living indep source satisfaction